JoFrieWeiss/Yong-Weiss-et-al.-2025/README.md

 - `Data_Mining/Habitat/`: Scripts for scraping species-level habitat metadata (e.g., from BacDive).
 - `genC_pipeline/`: Pipeline to estimate group-specific DNA-based biomass and carbon from sedaDNA.
   - `pre_genC_pipeline/`: Preprocessing to calculate DNA weights and prepare habitat proportions.
     - `Habitat_Classification/`: Scripts to classify taxa into habitat types using isolation metadata and ratios.
     - `Taxonomic_Assignment/`: Scripts to process sedaDNA taxonomic data (e.g., from HOLI).
-- `Metadata/`: Supplementary species metadata (e.g., BacDive URLs, isolation source info).

 ---